juicedata/juicefs/docs/en/guide/cache_management.md

 This feature requires JuiceFS >= 0.15.2
 :::

 For a file that has already been read, the kernel automatically caches its content.
-If this file is not updated (i.e. its `mtime` doesn't change) in the further accessings, it will be read directly from the kernel cache to obtain better performance.
+If this file is not updated (i.e. its `mtime` doesn't change) afterwards, it will be read directly from the kernel cache to achieve better performance.

-Thanks to the kernel cache, repeated reads of the same file in JuiceFS can be extremely fast, with latencies as low as a few microseconds and throughputs up to several GiBs per second.
+Thanks to the kernel cache, repeated reads of the same file in JuiceFS can be extremely fast, with latencies as low as a few microseconds and throughput up to several GiBs per second.

 JuiceFS clients currently do not have kernel write caching enabled by default.
 Starting with [Linux kernel 3.15](https://github.com/torvalds/linux/commit/4d99ff8f12e), FUSE supports ["writeback-cache mode"]( https://www.kernel.org/doc/Documentation/filesystems/fuse-io.txt), which means that the `write()` system call can be done very quickly.
 You can set the [`-o writeback_cache`](../reference/fuse_mount_options.md#writeback_cache) option at [mounting file system](../reference/command_reference.md#juicefs-mount) to enable writeback-cache mode.
 It is recommended to enable this mount option when very small data (e.g. around 100 bytes) needs to be written frequently.